CosmoLike/cocoa/README.md

       # ------------------------------------------------------------------------------
       export COSMOLIKE_DEBUG_MODE=1

-- The second step consists of reruning the particular script that failed with verbose output set.
+- The second step consists of rerunning the particular script that failed with the verbose output set.
 The scripts `setup_cocoa.sh` and `compile_cocoa.sh` run many shell scripts.
 Users may find it advantageous to run only the routine that failed.
 For further information on how to do that, see the appendix [FAQ: How to compile the Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).

-After fixing a particular issue, users should rerun the shell scripts `setup_cocoa.sh` and `compile_cocoa.sh` to ensure all packages are installed and compiled properly.
+After fixing a particular issue, users should rerun the shell scripts `setup_cocoa.sh` and `compile_cocoa.sh` to ensure all packages are installed and compiled correctly.

 ### :interrobang: FAQ: How to compile the Boltzmann, CosmoLike, and Likelihood codes separately <a name="appendix_compile_separately"></a>